 Hello!
 So, we’re onto number 2 of my top 5 books reviews, and with the latest Netflix adaptation of To All the Boys I’ve Loved Before, the fanbase for Lara Jean’s story has become more and more popular on the Twitter-sphere.
 With many lusting after the most perfect human being in the world, Peter Kavinsky and others loving the representation of Asian-American’s in modern media, it’s no wonder that TATBILB has easily become everyone’s favourite new love teenage love story (byeeeeeee Twilight!)

 So how did I come across this book?
 Well, not to sound like a hipster or anything buuuutttt I read the book last year, well before the film came out (because I am SUCH a literary trend setter obvs.)
-I was actually given the book series as a thank you for my work experience at Scholastic Children’s Publishing UK last Summer and I distinctly remember a co-worker tipsily telling me, during the Summer office party I ended up crashing teehee, that she’d recommend anything Jenny Han – and she was so right!
+I was actually given the book series as a thank you for my work experience at Scholastic Children’s Publishing UK last Summer and I distinctly remember a co-worker telling me that she’d recommend anything Jenny Han – and she was so right!
 Thank you for the somewhat life-changing recommendation, Hattie!

 I think the reason I fell for this story so much is 1.
 Because it was one of the first books I picked up during my placement year that didn’t make me feel guilty for not using my reading time to study.
 It made me fall back in love with reading and sparked my recent obsession with YA fiction (which I am currently trying to branch out of now).
 2. I found the story relatable.
 It’s rare enough to get Asian representation in stories, but to get a story where the main female lead was Asian AND was the main love interest?
 AMAZING!
 While Lara Jean wasn’t Indian, I’ll take any form of representation I’ll get, to be honest, although I am keeping my eye out for a book that features a female Indian teen as the main character.
 But the small descriptions of Korean lifestyles and background were a great way to learn about a new culture and it was really nicely interweaved into the storyline.
 I especially found Lara Jean’s Halloween costume predicament to be soooooo relatable!
 I’ve got a running joke with my friends, saying ‘I’ll go as the ethnic character’ whenever we were discussing group costume ideas.
 It’s these little slices of insight to the minor problems of ethnic minorities that makes this story so great.